 Other possible risk factors that are also not well proven are lack of exercise and obesity.

-Eating nuts, popcorn, or corn does not appear to lead to diverticular disease.
+Eating nuts, popcorn, or corn does not appear to lead to inflammation of these pouches (diverticulitis).

 Most people with diverticulosis have no symptoms.